magomimmo/modern-cljs/doc/tutorial-14.md

 ```

 As you can see the `form` tag has no `action` and `method` attributes
-and has the `type` attribute of the Calculate `calc` input set to
+and the `type` attribute of the Calculate `calc` input is set to
 `button`.
-This means that, when JavaScript is disabled, the `form` does
+This means that, when JavaScript is disabled, the `form`
-not respond to any event.
+does not respond to any event.

 ## Step 1 - Break the Shopping Calculator

 Now modify the `form` by adding the `action="/shopping"` and the
-`method="POST"` attributes/values.
-Next, change the `calc` input from
+`method="POST"` attribute/value pairs.
+Next, change the `calc` input
-`type="button"` to `type="submit"`.
-Following is the interested snippet
+from `type="button"` to `type="submit"` attribute/value
-of the modified HTML code.
+pair.
+Following is the interested snippet of the modified HTML code.

 ```html
   ...